csw48/AI-Autonomous-Knowledge-Workflow-Platform/README.md

 - `db`: PostgreSQL with the `pgvector` extension (image `ankane/pgvector`).
 - `backend`: FastAPI app served via Uvicorn (listens on `localhost:8000`).
+- Containers auto-initialize the schema with retry logic so you can immediately hit `/api/v1/*`.

 Override defaults via `.env` or environment variables (`POSTGRES_*`, `DATABASE_URL`).